Five-HZ/tilelang-metax/README.md

 - 01/20/2025 ✨: We are excited to announce that tile-lang, a dsl for high performance AI workloads, is now open source and available to the public!

 ## Tested Devices
-Although tile-lang aims to be portable across a range of Devices, it has been specifically tested and validated on the following devices: for NVIDIA GPUs, this includes the H100 (with Auto TMA/WGMMA support), A100, V100, RTX 4090, RTX 3090, and RTX A6000; for AMD GPUs, it includes the MI250 (with Auto MatrixCore support) and the MI300X (with Async Copy support).
+Although tile-lang aims to be portable across a range of Devices, it has been specifically tested and validated on the following devices: for MetaX GPUs, it includes the C500; for NVIDIA GPUs, this includes the H100 (with Auto TMA/WGMMA support), A100, V100, RTX 4090, RTX 3090, and RTX A6000; for AMD GPUs, it includes the MI250 (with Auto MatrixCore support) and the MI300X (with Async Copy support).

 ## OP Implementation Examples
 **tile-lang** provides the building blocks to implement a wide variety of operators.
 Some examples include: